Is a Smart Boiler Right For You? Here’s All You Need to Know

 Zoning gives you control over the temperature in various parts of your home and helps you heat with more efficiency.
 With this function, heat is supplied only to those places where, and when, it’s needed most.

-To add zones to your boiler, you will need to invest in zone valves.
+To add zones to your central heating system, you will need to invest in zone valves.
 These get fitted into your pipework for each zone that you want to create.
 Depending on the thermostat command, the valve opens or closes, controlling hot water flow to the radiator.

 Because each zone you establish must be controlled separately, each will need a thermostat.
 These will work in concert with your app, and the control centre.